BilalMohmand58/Victory-Builders/src/data/about/about-info.md

 ourProgress: 'Why Choose<span>Victory Builders?</span>'
 experienceImage: '/images/about/avatar.png'
 experienceAlt: 'Avatar'
-aboutSubtitle: 'Victory Builders is your trusted partner for exceptional residential construction.'
+aboutSubtitle: 'Victory Builders is your trusted partner for exceptional residential, commercial and industrial construction.'
 aboutDesc: 'We stand out for our client-centric approach, blending quality craftsmanship with flexible designs and energy-efficient features. '
 listItem:
     [